klausruhland/energy-efficient-inputs/README.md

 -->

 <!-- ABOUT THE PROJECT -->
-## About the Project Sustainable Inputs
+## About the Project: Sustainable Inputs by Klaus Ruhland

 sustainable-inputs is a collection of floating labeled html inputs and their css definitions without any use of JavaScript.
 Additionally input validation is provided based on the input attributes